-Sheena Ramirez, described as a “light, perky soprano” (New York Times) has been thrilling classical audiences all over the country and around the world.
-In summer of 2018 she presented a solo voice and organ recital in the Edinburgh Fringe Festival in Scotland and participated in the Opera Studio program at the American Institute of Musical Studies (AIMS) in Graz, Austria.
+Dr. Sheena Ramirez, described as a “light, perky soprano” (New York Times), has been thrilling classical audiences all over the country and around the world.
+In 2018, she presented a solo voice and organ recital in the Edinburgh Fringe Festival in Scotland and participated in the Opera Studio program at the American Institute of Musical Studies (AIMS) in Graz, Austria.
 In 2015, she won “Best Female Voice” at the International Gilbert and Sullivan Festival in Harrogate, England as the lead in Patience with the Blue Hill Troupe.
 She sang leading roles in the American premiers of Olivo e Pasquale (Isabella) and I Due Figaro (Inez) with New York City Opera company Amore Opera, as well as the roles of Pamina (Die Zauberflöte), Frasquita (Carmen), and Gretel (Hansel and Gretel).
-In 2016, she began work on her Doctorate in Voice Performance, Pedagogy, and Literature at James Madison University.
-In her time there, she has sung the role of Cunegonde (Candide), performed solo works at the Contemporary Music Festival, and sang the soprano solo in Handel’s Messiah as a part of Holidayfest.
-Sheena is a graduate of Oberlin Conservatory (BM) and New England Conservatory (MM).
+As a light opera aficionado, within the Gilbert and Sullivan canon she has portrayed Patience (Patience), Yum Yum (The Mikado), Mabel (Pirates of Penance), Josephine (HMS Pinafore), Phyllis (Iolanthe), Zorah (Ruddigore), Zara (Utopia Limited), The Plaintiff (Trial by Jury), and Casilda (The Gondoliers).

 Higher Ed Administrator

-Sheena Ramirez has an extensive background working in Higher Education, particularly in the areas of Admissions and Recruitment.
+Dr. Sheena Ramirez has an extensive background working in Higher Education, particularly in the areas of Admissions and Recruitment.
 Recognized as a thought leader in these fields, she has presented for national organizations such as the Alliance for the Arts in Research Universities (a2ru), the International Council of Fine Arts Deans (ICFAD), and the Collegiate Information and Visitor Services Association (CIVSA).
 She worked in multiple positions over a five-year tenure at Stevens Institute of Technology during a period of remarkable growth.
 As the Campus Experience Manager and CRM Specialist at Stevens Institute of Technology, she planned all of the University Visit Days, special events, and daily visit options for prospective STEM students.
-She also developed and managed the Events portal of the Admissions CRM for Stevens, and oversaw a team of student tour guides and ambassadors.
+In 2013, she was recognized as the “Technology at our Core” Employee of the Year at Stevens.